csev/tsugi-sakai/README.md

         </configuration>
       </plugin>

-To compile and delpoy into the running Sakai:
+To compile tsugi-java-servlet and deploy into the running Sakai:

     mvn clean install war:war